zhuochun/zhuochun.github.io/_posts/2013/2013-09-08-ruby-styleguide.markdown

 ## Exceptions

 - Signal exceptions using the `fail` method.
-Use `raise` only when catching an exception and re-raising it (because here you're not failing, but explicitly and purposefully raising an exception).
+Use `raise` only when catching an exception and re-raising it (here you're not failing, but explicitly and purposefully raising an exception).

 {% highlight ruby %}
 begin